Image by NanoStockk from iStock

 Whenever you consider an addition to your organization’s structure, processes, and systems, think about increasing the quantity of power.
 Doing so may save you from increasing complicatedness and enable you to achieve a more significant impact with less cost.
 You can increase the quantity of power by allowing some functions to influence performance and stakes that matter to others.

-• When you create new tools for managers (planning, or evaluation systems, for instance), ask yourself if these constitute resources or constraints.
-Providing a few tools simultaneously is more effective (because it creates a critical mass of power) than many tools sequentially, one after the other.
+• When introducing new tools for managers, such as planning or evaluation systems, evaluate whether these tools act as resources or constraints.
+Implementing a few tools creates a critical mass of power, which is more effective than introducing many tools sequentially.

-• Regularly enrich power bases to ensure agility, flexibility, and adaptiveness.
+• Regularly enrich power bases to maintain agility, flexibility, and adaptability.

-Architecture practice can support increasing power quantity with the operating model that promotes distributing decision-making:
+Architecture practice can support the increase in power quantity through an operating model that promotes distributed decision-making:

-• Via the People Foundation you can increase the quantity of the decision-making power and keep architectural decision-making distributed across the organization and embedded in the development teams.
-Development teams traditionally have the best insights and most information relevant for making a decision.
+• Through the Collaborative Networks, you can enhance decision-making power by distributing architectural decision-making across the organization and embedding it within development teams, which typically have the best insights and most relevant information.

-• Additionally, the Data Foundation, accessible to all interested people in the organization, can give them data in insights that can increase their power in daily work.
+• Additionally, Lightweight Architectural Analytics, accessible to all interested members of the organization, can provide data and insights that empower individuals in their daily work.

 Rule 4: Increase Reciprocity